 Internal Release Webinar

 Webinars are a good option for people who prefer to have time blocked on their calendar to focus on something.
 Plus, if your teams are large or geographically dispersed, this can be a good alternative to in-person events.
-Make sure you include time for Q&A. Encourage participants to post questions on Chatter.
+Make sure you include time for Q&A. Encourage participants to post questions on Slack.

 On the Job